databricks/app-templates/Contributing.md

 This is to prevent your time being wasted, as well as ours.
 The GitHub review process for new app templates is important so that the databricks app team and contributors with commit access can come to agreement on design.

+## Pull Request
+In the pull request, include a description of the changes and, if relevant, how the app was tested.

 ## Coding Style
 Code style is enforced by a formatter check in your pull request.
 We use [yapf](https://github.com/google/yapf) to format our code.
 Run `make fmt` to ensure your code is properly formatted prior to raising a pull request.